+Arm settings

 Launch the settings page Arm Settings in order to adjust the arm settings before scanning points.
 The software automatically detects if the measurement device is in probe mode or scanner mode.
 When it is on scanner mode, the following parameters can be managed.

+Arm

+Scan measurement mode

+One measure per push

+Continuously when button down

+On / Off switch O

+✓ Use sound

+Grid angle 10° ~

+RDS Control Panel
-Main parameters are:

-- Measurement mode: - One measure per push is useful when you measure with a probe. - Continuously when button down or On/Off switch are more suited to measure with a scanner.
+Main parameters are: Measurement mode: One measure per push is useful when you measure with a probe.
+Continuously when button down or On/Off switch are more suited to measure with a scanner.

+Scan point clouds